The Treatment of Women

 Islam advocates the inferiority of women in the marriage relationship in comparison to that in Christianity.
 The Quran in Surah 4:34 reads: “Men are in charge of women, because Allah hath made the one of them to excel the other, and because they spend of their property (for the support of women).
 So good women are the obedient, guarding in secret that which Allah hath guarded.
 As for those from whom ye fear rebellion, admonish them and banish them to beds apart, and scourge them.
 Then if they obey you, seek not a way against them.
 Lo!
-Allah is ever High, Exalted, Great.” (emp.
-Added) Mohammed Pickthall’s translation of the Quran.
+Allah is ever High, Exalted, Great.”
+Mohammed Pickthall’s translation of the Quran.

 In addition, according to the Bible the husband is to treat his wife with honor: “Husbands, likewise, dwell with them with understanding, giving honor to the wife, as to the weaker vessel, and as being heirs together of the grace of life, that your prayers may not be hindered” (1 Peter 3:7).
-The husband will give himself for the salvation of his wife, ministering to her spiritual needs, and she to his, in a spirit of mutual love.
+The husband will give himself for the salvation of his wife, ministering to her spiritual and physical needs, and she to his, in a spirit of mutual love.
 For both male and female were made in God’s image (Genesis 1:27).